amde-et/GPT-Powered-Voice-Assistnat-Project-1.0-/README.md

 # Voice Assistant with GPT-4 All Integration

 This project implements a voice-controlled assistant that integrates with the GPT-4 All model for generating text-based responses.
 The assistant listens for a specific wake word and then processes user prompts, generating responses using GPT-4 All.
 It utilizes the `speech_recognition`, `whisper`, and `pyttsx3` libraries for audio processing, transcription, and speech output.
+Fun Fact: It is terminal based for now but it is still handy
 ## Features

 - Wake word detection: The assistant listens for a specific wake word ("jarvis" by default) to initiate interactions.